The Tale of El Capitan

 The villagers and animals looked around.
 Who had spoken?

-“Don’t step on me, please!” said an offended voice, who coming through the crowd turned out to be Measuring Worm.
+"Don't step on me, please!" said an offended voice.
+Who was coming through the crowd but Inchworm!

 "What nerve!" whispered Raccoon with contempt to Jack Rabbit, who shook his ears scornfully in agreement.

-Yet all the other villagers and animals were exhausted from trying and no one else had any new ideas, so finally the parents said, “Go ahead, Measuring Worm, give it a try.”
+Yet all the other villagers and animals were exhausted from trying and no one else had any new ideas.
+So finally the parents said, "Go ahead, Inchworm, give it a try."

-With his nose in the air, Measuring Worm started up the side of the high rock, and before long had passed the point where Antelope had reached, and Bear, and Mountain Lion, and then only Eagle was left who could see where Measuring Worm was.
-For one whole snow Measuring Worm climbed the rock and at last he reached the top.
-The children were as deep asleep as they had been the moment they had fallen to the magic of the mossy rock, but Measuring Worm crawled across their arms and face till they awoke.
+With his nose in the air, Inchworm started up the side of the high rock.
+Before long he had passed the point where Antelope had reached, and Bear, and Mountain Lion.
+Then only Eagle was left who could see where Inchworm was.
+For one whole day Inchworm climbed the rock, and at last he reached the top.
+The children were as deep asleep as they had been the moment they had fallen to the magic of the mossy rock.
+But Inchworm crawled across their arms and face till they awoke.

-“Where are we?” they said sleepily.
-Looking around with alarm they saw clouds and birds surrounding them on all sides.
-Measuring Worm assured the children they would be fine, and urged them to follow him down a path through the ridges in the rock.
-Soon the girl and boy safely reached to the ground.
+"Where are we?" they said sleepily.
+Looking around with alarm they saw clouds around them and birds flying about on all sides.
+Inchworm assured the children that they would be fine.
+He urged them to follow him down a path through the ridges in the rock where their feet could grab hold.
+Slowly but surely, the girl and boy stepped safely down and, at last, reached the ground.

-And so with great joy the children and their parents were re-united.
-Ever since, the Miwok people called the magic rock Tutokanula, their word for Measuring Worm, in honor of the smallest of creatures who had managed the greatest of deeds.
+With great joy the children and their parents were re-united!
+Ever since that day, the Miwok people named the magic rock TUTOKANULA (too-tock-awn-oola) after the Inchworm, in honor of the smallest of creatures who had managed the greatest of deeds.

 Retold by Elaine L. Lindy. ©2006.
 All rights reserved.